singularityhub/docker2singularity/README.md

 Currently only the 1.10, 1.11, 1.12, and 1.13  versions are supported.
 If you are using an older version of Docker you will need to upgrade.

+### My cluster/HPC requires Singularity images to include specific mount points
+If you are getting `WARNING: Non existant bind point (directory) in container: '/shared_fs'` or a similar error when running your Singularity image that means that your Singularity images require custom mount points.
+To make the error go away you can specify the mount points required by your system when creating the Singularity image:

+docker run \
+-v /var/run/docker.sock:/var/run/docker.sock \
+-v D:\host\path\where\to\ouptut\singularity\image:/output \
+--privileged -t --rm \
+singularityware/docker2singularity \
+-m "/shared_fs /custom_mountpoint2" \
+ubuntu:14.04

 ## Acknowledgements
 This work is heavily based on the `docker2singularity` work done by [vsoch](https://github.com/vsoch) and [gmkurtzer](https://github.com/gmkurtzer).
 Hopefully most of the conversion code will be merged into Singularity in the future making this container even leaner!